-While the Grand Lodge of Washington holds no official position on the validity of alleged ancient origins of the Fraternity nor as to whether or not there is any continuity between our organization’s predecessors and our modern institution, we are happy to share the opinions of others with the general public as well as share information about organizations that may have influenced Freemasonry as it evolved into its current form.
+While the Grand Lodge of Washington holds no official position on the validity of alleged ancient origins of the Fraternity, nor as to whether or not there is any continuity between our organization’s predecessors and our modern institution, we are happy to share the opinions of others with the general public as well as share information about organizations that may have influenced Freemasonry as it evolved into its current form.

 In fact, during the 18th century, the Tower of Babel figured prominently in Freemasonry’s legendary origins, and alludes to the idea that its existence may have proceeded the construction of King Solomon’s Temple.
-There are also references in Freemasonry’s lore which point to the time of Noah!
+Freemasonry’s lore also contains references which point to the time of Noah!

-While there are no extant primary texts from the time of King Solomon which reference the existence of Freemasonry, it is a historical fact that the Temple was constructed in the 10th Century BCE, and destroyed in the 5th century BCE.
+While no extant primary texts from the time of King Solomon exist which reference Freemasonry, it is a historical fact that the Temple was constructed in the 10th Century BCE, and destroyed in the 5th century BCE.

-Circumstantial evidence, in the form of physical artifacts, found in the archeological digs of homes of architects and stone masons in Pompei and Jerusalem suggest to some that the modern myth has evolved through the generations from similar, even older variations.
+Circumstantial evidence, in the form of physical artifacts, found in the archeological digs of homes of architects and stonemasons in Pompei and Jerusalem suggest to some that the modern myth has evolved through the generations from similar, even older variations.

-While there is no way to substantiate that there is any cohesive succession or evolution of builders guilds tying those of the ancient Egyptians, to those of the ancient Jews, to medieval predecessor of modern Freemasonry, there is little doubt that the culture of building has had common themes that originate in Egypt and have influenced architecture and the culture of the communities that have built stone monuments who have succeeded them throughout time.
-It is known that a similar society, of ship builders, employing allegorical and emblematic symbols of a moral nature existed in ancient Egypt.
+While there is no way to substantiate any cohesive succession or evolution of builders guilds tying those of the ancient Egyptians to those of the ancient Jews or medieval predecessors of modern Freemasonry, there is little doubt that the culture of building has had common themes that originated in Egypt.
+It is known that a similar society, of ship builders, employing allegorical and emblematic symbols of a moral nature also existed in ancient Egypt.

 Outside the British Isles, however, the French maintained a culture of stone craftsmen, suitable for the construction of houses, fortresses and walls.
 These skills were refined after emperor Charlemagne’s campaigns to resist the Norse invasions.
 Even the name of the capital city, Paris, is not a reference to the Greek anti-hero of the Trojan War, but rather is a Gallic word meaning “the workmen.”

-This craft came unto England, as I tell you, in the time of good King Athelstan’s reign; he made then both hall, and also bower, and lofty temples of great honor, to take his recreation in both day and night, and to worship his God with all his might.
+“This craft came unto England, as I tell you, in the time of good King Athelstan’s reign; he made then both hall, and also bower, and lofty temples of great honor, to take his recreation in both day and night, and to worship his God with all his might.